MikeHughesKent/cas/README.md

 ## Rough Guide

-The CAS-GUI class (in src/cas_gui/base.py) is the base class for camera GUIs.
+The CAS-GUI class, in [src/cas_gui/base.py](https://github.com/MikeHughesKent/cas/blob/main/src/cas_gui/base.py), is the base class for camera GUIs.
 This can be run as is, and will provide a simple camera image viewer with the possibility to adjust exposure, frame rate and gain.
 Select the input camera from the drop-down menu in the 'Source' menu and click 'Live Imaging' to begin.